 That they are entering the Pipelines Area.

-That Enron may not be the principal behind some are all the transactions.
+That Enron may not be the principal behind some or all the transactions.

-That prices are not monitored by Enron personnel
+That prices are not controlled by Enron personnel

-Customer needs to click on “Accept” button to continue (Only first time users).
+Customer needs to click on “Accept” button to continue (Only first time a user logs in).
+After the first log in, the disclaimer can be read again on the Homepage of the application.

 Contract Acceptance Screen

-Customers arrive at Electronic Trading Agreement Screen and need to click on “Accept” before continuing (Only first time users).
+Customers will then arrive at the Pipeline Trading Agreement Screen and they will need to click on “Accept” before continuing (Only first time users).

 Pipelines Homepage